 Stay in touch!
 Never annoy, but always stay persistent.
 That way, when potential clients are in need of your service, they won’t need to think of you — you will have already gotten to them first, with miraculous and fortuitous timing!

-What is one mistake you’ve made, and what did you learn from it?
+What was the worst job you ever had and what did you learn from it?

 What is one business idea that you’re willing to give away to our readers?

-Well now that we’ve mentioned the topic of strangers for coffee…There should be a “meeting strangers for coffee” app!
+Well, now that we’ve mentioned the topic of strangers for coffee…There should be a “meeting strangers for coffee” app!
 It would send over a picture and brief description of what the stranger looks like.
 Then, it will notify you when that person has arrived via GPS…just a thought.

-What is the one book that you recommend our community should read, and why?
+What is the one book that you recommend our community should read and why?